dullemond/radmc3d-2.0/manual/sphinx/inputoutputfiles.rst

   If 0, then only the interstellar/circumstellar material is rendered for the images and spectra.
 If 1, then also the stellar flux is included in the spectra and images.
-So far, stars are treated always as point sources.

 * ``camera_starsphere_nrpix`` (default: 20) *[Fine-tuning only]*

-  For rectangular images and for the spectra/SEDs (but not for spectra/SEDs created with circular pixel arrangements), this number tells RADMC-3D how much it should do sub-pixeling over the stellar surface.
+  For rectangular images and for the spectra/SEDs (but not for spectra/SEDs created with circular pixel arrangements, see Section :ref:`sec-circularimages`), this number tells RADMC-3D how much it should do sub-pixeling over the stellar surface.
 That is: 20 means that at least 20 sub-pixels are assured over the stellar surface.
 This is important for flux conservation (see Section :ref:`sec-image-refinement`).